It's been about three months since I started feeling like a different person.

 2. Verbally affirm yourself: as I was going through this transformation, I came across an interesting talk on Youtube by a psychologist called Marisa Peer.
 In this talk, she was addressing the problem of not feeling like you're enough.
 One piece of advice that she gives to counter this feeling is to start verbally affirming yourself.
 She said it was something that would have to be done regularly before it started taking effect.
 Since watching it, I try to verbally remind myself that "I Am Enough" as often as I can.
 And I've found that the more I say it, the more I believe it.😊

 3. Praying when you feel uncertain: I'm not going to lie.
 The high you get when you say those words to yourself doesn't last forever.
 I still have my bad days, days when I feel inadequate, or like I could be doing more.
 On these days, I pray.
 I've found God to be faithful in showing me in His own special way that I am indeed enough - be it through a random word of encouragement from a friend or a bible verse, or an unexpected call or text from a loved one that makes me feel special.
-And I don't doubt that He'll do the same for you. 😉
+And I don't doubt that He'll do the same for you if you ask Him to. 😉

-4. Lastly, Enjoy being imperfect: if anyone had ever told me how fun being imperfect was, I doubt I'd have ever tried to be otherwise (Yeah right, one can dream though!😄).
-I am now living without questioning every step that I take - and it feels wonderful! 😃I occasionally mess up, make mistakes, fall (metaphorically speaking), but I get up again and by the end of the day I feel more alive than I've ever felt before.
+4. Lastly, enjoy being imperfect: if anyone had ever told me how fun being imperfect was, I doubt I'd have ever tried to be otherwise (Yeah right, one can dream though.
+Lol! ).
+I am now living without questioning every step that I take - and it feels wonderful! 😃I occasionally mess up, make mistakes, fall (metaphorically speaking), but I get up again, and by the end of the day I feel more alive than I've ever felt before.
 There's a saying that goes, "We were made to be real, not perfect."
-And for the first time I feel like I understand the essence of it.
+And for the first time in my life, I feel like I understand the essence of it.
 It's through our being real that we can truly live and connect with other people.
-And there's honestly nothing more worthwhile than that.
+And there's honestly nothing more worthwhile than that.😊

 Regardless of my newfound freedom, I still have goals that I'm working towards.
 But I am now working towards them in a different way.
 For one, I am setting realistic standards for myself; secondly, I celebrate each achievement, no matter how small; and most importantly, I show myself empathy whenever things don't go as planned.
 I've found that this kind of attitude breeds better and longer-lasting results than striving for perfection does.

-If you're a perfectionist like I was, I hope this article helps you realize how unhealthy it can be for you, and also helps you to let go of it.
-I strongly believe that the decision to do so will change your life for the better - just like it did for me. 😉😊
+If you're a perfectionist like I was, I hope this post helps you realize how unhealthy it can be for you, and also helps you to let go of it.
+I strongly believe that the decision to do so will change your life for the better - just like it did for me. 😊